kstenerud/concise-encoding/ce-structure.md

 #### Resource Identifier

 A resource identifier is a text-based (UTF-8) globally unique identifier that can be resolved by a machine.
 The most common resource identifier types are [URLs](https://tools.ietf.org/html/rfc1738), [URIs](https://tools.ietf.org/html/rfc3986), and [IRIs](https://tools.ietf.org/html/rfc3987).
+Validation of the resource ID is done according to its type.
 If unspecified by a schema, the default resource identifier type is IRI.

-Resource IDs support [concatenation](#concatenation) where the right-side is a [string](#string) or [integer](#integer).
-Right-side values are converted to strings and appended to the resource ID.
-Numeric values must be interpreted as decimal for string conversion.
+Resource IDs can also be [combined](#combined-objects) with a [string](#string) or [integer](#integer), where the right side is appended to the resource ID to create a final combined value.
+Numeric right-side values are converted as decimal to string before appending.

+When combination occurs, validation is done in two steps:

+* Each side of the combination is individually validated against invalid characters or ranges.
+* The combined value is validated for length maximums, as well as correct resource ID structure and contents according to its type.

 **Examples**: